Irkutsk Oblast Russia Travel Guide

 Health-related considerations

-A risk exists from spring to autumn in forested areas, especially around Lake Baikal.
+A risk exists from spring to autumn in forested areas, especially near The lake Baikal.
 Vaccination or preventative measures are appropriate.

-Prepare carefully for frigid conditions.
+Prepare meticulously for cold weather.
 Layering clothes is recommended.

 How to approach your trip